ardnejar/GPath.svg/README.md

 ###How To Use###
 First try it out in your browser at [GPathSVG.org](http://gpathsvg.org).

-If you just want to include this function in your project you can download the minified version from the source folder in the repository.
+If you just want to include this function in your project you can download the minified version from the *distribution* folder in the repository.
 Note that it is dependent on JQueary for xml parsing.

 Documentation for integration into your JavaScript to coming later...